alfieqashwa/next-company-form/README.md

 ### Site: [next-company-form.vercel.app](https://next-company-form.vercel.app)

-I'm using [TypeScript](https://github.com/microsoft/TypeScript) but if you can check the JavaScript version on the branch of its repository: [feat-javascript](https://github.com/alfieqashwa/next-company-form/tree/feat-javascript)
+I'm using [TypeScript](https://github.com/microsoft/TypeScript), but you can check the JavaScript version on [feat-javascript](https://github.com/alfieqashwa/next-company-form/tree/feat-javascript) branch in its repository.

 ---